bmendez21/hello-world/README.md

 # hello-world
-first time setting up a repo
+first time setting up a repo.
+Editing file to see how commiting works